plblum/jivs/packages/jivs-react/Planning/Adapter design - Form Access.md

 JivsForm acts as a stable React Adapter abstraction over aggregate validation concepts exposed by the Jivs Engine.

+It does not have any stateful information found on ValidationState, especially because when you retrieve JivsForm, you also get back ValidationState from useFormValidation().

 ---

 ## Conceptual API